publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2D/schII/m__us_usc_t15_s80b–3a.md

         No law of any State or political subdivision thereof requiring the registration, licensing, or qualification as an investment adviser or supervised person of an investment adviser shall apply to any person—

-            (A) that is registered under [section 80b–3 of this title][/us/usc/t15/s80b–3] as an investment adviser, or that is a supervised person of such person, except that a State may license, register, or otherwise qualify any investment adviser representative who has a place of business located within that State; or
+            (A) that is registered under [section 80b–3 of this title][/us/usc/t15/s80b–3] as an investment adviser, or that is a supervised person of such person, except that a State may license, register, or otherwise qualify any investment adviser representative who has a place of business located within that State;

-            (B) that is not registered under [section 80b–3 of this title][/us/usc/t15/s80b–3] because that person is excepted from the definition of an investment adviser under [section 80b–2(a)(11) of this title][/us/usc/t15/s80b–2/a/11].
+            (B) that is not registered under [section 80b–3 of this title][/us/usc/t15/s80b–3] because that person is excepted from the definition of an investment adviser under [section 80b–2(a)(11) of this title][/us/usc/t15/s80b–2/a/11]; or

+            (C) that is not registered under [section 80b–3 of this title][/us/usc/t15/s80b–3] because that person is exempt from registration as provided in subsection (b)(7) of such section, or is a supervised person of such person.

         (2) __Limitation__